bennejp/Quality-Control-Tool-For-Watches/README.md

 ### Tips for Best Results

 - Use top-down photos for most accurate overlay alignment
-- Start with the center alignment overlays (Crosshair or Center Circles) to establish your reference point
-- Adjust overlay opacity if you need to see the watch details more clearly
+- Adjust overlay opacity if needed
 - Use the "Bring to Front" button when working with multiple overlays
 - On mobile, collapse the sidebar for full-screen analysis